k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/03_Flows.md

 </table>

 Once the Flow information is defined and the new Flow is saved, the system displays the "Flow Editing screen."
 The Administrator can add Stages and Tasks under those Stages.
-The Flow name and the Flow description can be updated at anytime by using the edit  icon next to the Flow name.
+The Flow name and the Flow description can be updated at anytime by using the edit (pencil) icon next to the Flow name.

  ![image](/articles/DPM/images/Figure_6_Configuration_of_a_new_Flow_initial_screen.png)

 ## Flow Level Actions

-The set of icons next to the Flow name are Activities at Flow level:
+The set of icons to the right of the Flow name are actions for that Flow.
+Each icon and its corresponding description are provided by the following table.

  ![image](/articles/DPM/images/Figure_7_Flow_status_icons.png)